Licensed and Candidate Attorneys

 The Florida Supreme Court’s rules regulating lawyer conduct and discipline are extensive.
 Understanding a lawyer’s professional responsibilities requires careful analysis and understanding of those rules and the procedures used at each stage of disciplinary proceedings.

 Because disciplinary investigations usually begin with a complaint filed with The Florida Bar, it is important for the respondent lawyer to promptly and comprehensively investigate the facts alleged and then respond fully, accurately and timely.
-By doing so, many complaints can be resolved without the need for hearing before a grievance committee or an adversary proceeding with The Florida Bar before a referee designated by the Florida Supreme Court.

 Mr. Griscti also consults with lawyers regarding their professional responsibilities in matters that involve the application of the Florida Rules of Professional Conduct and related obligations of the Rules Regulating the Florida Bar, as well as with professionalism, civility and rules of decorum before federal and local courts.